Table of Contents:

 - Always ensure adequate exercise and a healthy diet

-- Give your new cat a safe place where he can go to get away from it all.
+- Give your new cat a safe place where they can go to get away from it all

-2. Try sitting in a quiet room at night with your new cat.
-Prevent him from totally dismissing you and avoiding your company completely by strategically closing certain doors.
+- Try sitting in a quiet room at night with your new cat.
+Prevent them from totally dismissing you and avoiding your company by strategically closing certain doors.
 Sit quietly on a couch or bed and read a good book.
-Make sure the cat is hungry before you start and arm yourself with delicious food treats (Pounce food treats for cats).
-Toss or slide the occasional food treat across the floor toward him.
-When a paw emerges from beneath the sofa he is hiding under you are on the right track.
-When he takes a pace or two toward you and you’re getting warm.
+Make sure the cat is hungry before you start and arm yourself with delicious treats.
+Toss or slide the occasional food treat across the floor toward them.
+When a paw emerges from beneath the sofa, you are on the right track.
+When they take a pace or two toward you, you’re getting warmer.
 “Baby steps” should be incrementally rewarded with additional food.
 It is the best way to engender confidence and trust.
 Never try to hurry things along.

-3. If your cat shows separation anxiety, arrange for him to have plenty to do when you have to go out.
+- If your cat shows separation anxiety, arrange for them to have plenty to do when you have to go out.

-4. If strangers terrify your cat, protect him from their well-meaning advances.
+- If strangers terrify your cat, protect them from any outsider’s well-meaning advances.

-5. Engage a “reverse dominance” program, in which your cat has everything he wants and needs for free.
-Do not make him work for food, praise, toys or your attention.
+- Engage a “reverse dominance” program, in which your cat has everything they want and need for free.
+Do not make them work for food, praise, toys or your attention.
 These should always be available at no cost.

-8. Once appropriate background measures are in place, and the cat is on the mend, it is time to consider active rehabilitation in the form of desensitization.
-Desensitization is the behavioral equivalent of homeopathy: A little bit of what ails (step-wise approach to feared person or situation) is employed under close control to do some good.
+- Once appropriate background measures are in place, and the cat is on the mend, it is time to consider active rehabilitation in the form of desensitization.
+Desensitization is the behavioral equivalent of homeopathy: A little bit of what ails (a step-wise approach to feared person or situation) is employed under close control to do some good.

-10. With reference to training, as ethologist Konrad Lorenz once said, “Art and science aren’t enough; patience is the basic stuff.”
+- With reference to training, as ethologist Konrad Lorenz once said, “Art and science aren’t enough; patience is the basic stuff.”
 This is especially true when it comes to rehabilitating formerly abused animals.
-Such animals present the greatest challenge, because they are not blank slates for inscription but rather have already been exposed to un-erasable unfortunate learning.
+Such animals present the greatest challenge, because they are not blank slates for inscription, but rather have already been exposed to unerasable, unfortunate learning.
 However, this is not to say that amazing turnarounds cannot be achieved – for they can – only that trainers must work hard with such pets to superimpose new learning that will submerge earlier adverse learning experiences.